Whiplash Injury compensation claims

 In order to ascertain the prognosis, or period for recovery, MG Legal’s whiplash injury compensation claim solicitors will send you to a court approved medical expert in order that a full detailed report on your whiplash injuries can be drafted.
 The report will detail how the whiplash injury was sustained; road traffic accident, sporting injury, cycling accident or trip or fall, and list the full extent and nature of your whiplash injuries, stating how your life, and even that of your family have been affected by the accident.

 How long do I have to make a claim if have whiplash after an accident?

 Usually anyone who has sustained a whiplash injury, has 3 years from the date of the accident within which to pursue a claim.
 After this time, subject to the Limitation Act 1980, in most cases, if you have not made a claim for personal injury compensation within that time, then your claim will be statute barred.

-There are, of course exceptions.
-Minors, meaning children under the age of 18, have 3 years from the date of their 18th birthday.
+There are, of course, exceptions.
+Minors, meaning children under the age of 18, have 3 years from the date of their 18th birthday to make a claim, regardless of when the injury occured.
 Time limits may differ if you are acting on behalf of someone with limited mental capacity, if you are acting as guardian or subject a lasting power of attorney.
 If your whiplash was caused by an assault, and the matter is being handled by our whiplash injury compensation claim solicitors, subject to the Criminal Injuries Claims Authority (CICA) then you have 2 years from the date of the assault.
 There are however, exceptions, The two years does not apply to the other physical injuries, if you were unable to pursue a claim due issues you may have had with your mental or physical health.